 In SSA, smallholder farmers need deliver diversified quality foods and raw materials for the current urban consumer diets and for agro-industrial processing.
 Agroindustry, to be competitive in an open economy context, requires not home-based food processing but a rural non-farm economy with medium-large enterprises and an associated labor force.
 Agriculture must also focus on the export of cash crops for foreign exchange earnings.
 The agricultural transformation thus corresponds to farming systems with diversified food crops and cash crops.
 This is a model of agriculture supporting industrialization and services, but quite different from the one that made the success of Asia.
 A Green Revolution for Africa is thus necessary, but far from sufficient for an ultimate structural transformation.

-Ingredients to value vhain development for AT/RT and agriculture-urban connectedness
+Ingredients to value chain development for AT/RT and agriculture-urban connectedness

 The normative program to achieve modernization of SSA agriculture beyond removing constraints on adoption consists in developing value chains to achieve agricultural and rural transformations and to connect agriculture with urban demand.
 Like in the Chinese shift from disconnected to connected growth, this requires a comprehensive program with roles for the state/governance, the market/private sector, and civil society.
 Specifically these roles are as follows: